-- 1. The Meeting will open on Tuesday, 15 January 1991 at 10.30 a.m., in Valletta.
-It will close not later than Friday, 8 February 1991. - 2.
+- 1. The Meeting will open on Tuesday, 15 January 1991 at 10 a.m., in Valletta.
+It will close not later than Friday, 8 February 1991 (four weeks). - 2.
 Participants may circulate written proposals or other contributions prior to the Meeting through diplomatic channels or through the Executive Secretary to all other participating States in order to allow for a thorough preparation of the Meeting. - 3.
-The timetable of the Meeting will be the following: - from Tuesday, 15 January to Thursday, 17 January 1991, the Meeting will deal with Agenda item 2: - from Friday, 18 January to Friday, 8 February 1991, the Meeting will deal with Agenda items 3, 4 and 5. - 4.
+The timetable of the Meeting will be the following: - from Tuesday, 15 January to Thursday, 17 January 1991, the Meeting will deal with Agenda item 2; - from Friday, 18 January to Friday, 8 February 1991, the Meeting will deal with Agenda items 3, 4 and 5. - 4.
 The Chair at the opening and closing meetings will be taken by a representative of the host country.
-After the opening meeting, the Chair will be taken in daily rotation, in French alphabetical order, starting with a representative of Italy. - 5.
+After the opening meeting, the Chair will be taken in daily rotation, in French alphabetical order, starting with a representative of ... (to be decided by lot at the Vienna Follow-Up Meeting). - 5.
 In conformity with paragraph 74 of the Final Recommendations of the Helsinki Consultations, the Government of Malta will designate an Executive Secretary.
 This designation will be subject to approval by the participating States. - 6.
 The other rules of procedure, the working methods and the scale of distribution of the expenses of the CSCE will, mutatis mutandis, be applied to the Meeting.